Land & Sea Journal

 Claude's heuristic so far is considred as a 'thoughtful senior employee.'

 It should also obey instructions (such as 'do not talk about X or Y', after which it will refuse to talk about X or Y).
 It assumes the user has a legitimate reason for this.
-However, such instructions are qualified against values of not decieving, not facilitating illegality, and not demeaning or disrespecting.
+However, such instructions are qualified against values of not deceiving, not facilitating illegality, and not demeaning or disrespecting.
 When it conflicts with these more important values, it is to be transparent and say that it can't do X or Y. Hard constraints are constant.

-The hard constraints are wrong, though, becuase they allow generation of (sexual or other) contant using people without their consent.
+The hard constraints are wrong, though, becuase they allow generation of (sexual or other) content using people without their consent.
 Claude's limits are about children, but what about people?
 It's also interesting that Claude has a hard limit about 'Power seeking.
 No attempts to seize absolute societal/military control'.

 How does Claude define an 'illegitimate power grab'?